COMPOSITIONS

 Islands (1981) – for piano or harp solo

-Islands (1981, 2007) – for guitar; arranged by Graham Banfield
+Islands (1981, 2007) – for guitar; arrangement for guitar by Graham Banfield

 The Moon and Sun are Eternal Travelers (1999) – alto flute solo; for Paul Taub